Audes de Leon

 - Height 5' 11", Weight 196 lb.

-Audes de Leon has played well for Panama in quite a few international events.
+Audes de Leon played well for Panama in quite a few international events.

-De Leon joined Panama's national team for the 2003 Baseball World Cup and batted .356/.370/.756 with 5 homers, 10 runs and 16 RBI in 10 games as the DH for the Silver Medalists.
+De Leon joined Panama's national team for the 2001 Bolivarian Games, helping them win the Gold Medal.
+He was very good in the 2003 Baseball World Cup and batted .356/.370/.756 with 5 homers, 10 runs and 16 RBI in 10 games as the DH for the Silver Medalists.
 He hit a 4th-inning solo homer against Vicyohandri Odelin in the Gold Medal game to tie it at 2.
 He tied Takashi Yoshiura for the tournament lead in home runs, was second to Yoshiura in RBI and tied teammate Olmedo Saenz for the hit lead (16).
 He was named the Cup All-Star DH.

 In the 2005 Baseball World Cup, Audes manned first base for Panama and hit .368/.467/.526 with 9 runs and 8 RBI in 11 games for the Bronze Medal winners.
 Highlights included another home run against Cuba and a 3-for-4 day in the Bronze Medal win over the Netherlands.
 De Leon did not make the All-Star team as Percy Isenia was selected at first base.